iver56/audiomentations/README.md

 ### Added

+* Implement `TanhDistortion`.
+Thanks to atamazian.

+## v0.17.0 (2021-06-25)

+### Added

 * Add a `fade` option in `Shift` for eliminating unwanted clicks
 * Add support for 32-bit int wav loading with scipy>=1.6
-* Add support for float64 wav files
+* Add support for float64 wav files.
+However, the use of this format is discouraged, since float32 is more than enough for audio in most cases.
-* Implement `Clip` and `TanhDistortion`.
+* Implement `Clip`.
 Thanks to atamazian.
 * Add some parameter sanity checks in `AddGaussianNoise`

 ### Changed

 * Rename `AddImpulseResponse` to `ApplyImpulseResponse`.
 The former will still work for now, but give a warning.
-* When looking for audio files, follow symlinks by default
+* When looking for audio files in `AddImpulseResponse`, `AddBackgroundNoise` and `AddShortNoises`, follow symlinks by default.
+* When using the new parameters `min_snr_in_db` and `max_snr_in_db` in `AddGaussianSNR`, SNRs will be picked uniformly in _the decibel scale_ instead of in the linear amplitude ratio scale.
+The new behavior aligns more with human hearing, which is not linear.

 ### Fixed